 How Do Car Accident Cases Work in Georgia?

 When a car accident happens, the driver whose negligence caused the crash is at fault.
 Since Georgia is a fault state, that driver is liable for damages from the accident.
-That means you, as the injured party, have the legal right to seek compensation for your damages (Georgia Code § 51-1-6).
+That means you, as the injured party, have the legal right to seek compensation for your damages (Official Code of Georgia (OCGA) § 51-1-6).

 What Happens Before a Georgia Car Accident Case Goes to Court?